mingjingsi/FIRM/README.md

 # Installation

 To install the development version of FIRM, it's easiest to use the 'devtools' package.
-Note that FIRM depends on the 'Rcpp' package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.
+Note that FIRM depends on the 'Seurat' pacakge, the 'RANN' package and the 'Rcpp' package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.

 ```
 #install.packages("devtools")